-I agree to the learner named on this plan receiving the named medication and/or the additional support identified.
+I agree to (insert name of young person) receiving the named medication and/or the additional support identified.
 This arrangement will continue until either the course of medication ends, the parent/carer or prescriber instructs me to end it or the learners support needs change.